daviddenton/fintrospect/src/main/hugosite2/content/cookbook/migrate-from-jekyll.md

         }

 ## Convert Jekyll templates to Hugo templates
 That's the bulk of the work right here.
 The documentation is your friend.
-You should refer to [Jekyll's template documentation](http://jekyllrb.com/docs/templates/) if you need to refresh your memory on how you built your blog and [Hugo's template](/layout/templates/) to learn Hugo's way.
+You should refer to [Jekyll's template documentation](http://jekyllrb.com/docs/templates/) if you need to refresh your memory on how you built your cookbook and [Hugo's template](/layout/templates/) to learn Hugo's way.

 As a single reference data point, converting my templates for [heyitsalex.net](http://heyitsalex.net/) took me no more than a few hours.